-Western Balkans: New platform for coal-transition regions14.
-December 2020. / SEE Energy News
+Western Balkans: New platform for coal-transition regions, SEE Energy News

 The virtual inaugural meeting brought together representatives from Coal Regions in Western Balkans and Ukraine – transitioning energy economies with the goal to share experiences, best practices and lessons learned on the energy transition.
 With launch of this coal-transition regions platform, the European Commission emphasized the importance of the valuable lessons learnt from the experiences shared among 34 EU coal regions across 14 EU Member States in the framework of the ongoing EU initiative for coal regions in transition, which was launched exactly three years ago.

 The virtual event began by outlining the state of the transition in the Western Balkans and Ukraine and the key transformation tasks ahead.
 Other sessions served to demonstrate the breadth of international support and coordination to help coal regions transition.
 Participants heard international and European perspectives along with the point of view of government representatives from the Western Balkans and Ukraine on both the challenges and the opportunities posed by the energy transition.
 Representatives from civil society in the region also made their voices heard and provided a number of takeaways on the best pathway to decarbonize by engaging local communities.